Compliance

 EmployArmor is designed for multi-jurisdiction complexity:

-• Automated multi-state compliance: We detect candidate and job location, apply correct disclosure and consent requirements
+• Automated multi-state compliance: We detect candidate and job location, apply correct disclosure and consent requirements, and generate location-specific notices.

-• Client compliance tracking: Log which clients use AI, what audits they've provided, what representations they've made
+• Client compliance tracking: Log which clients use AI, what audits they've provided, what representations they've made, and flag high-risk placements.

-• Bias audit coordination: Manage bias audits across your entire candidate pipeline or per job category
+• Bias audit coordination: Manage bias audits across your entire candidate pipeline or per job category, with integration for third-party tools.

 Staffing Agency Compliance Made Simple